o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 wormhole ID provided (id).
-Unlike *rmr_send_msg,* this function attempts to send the message directly to a process at the other end of a wormhole which was created with *rmr_wh-open().* When sending message via wormholes, the normal RMr routing based on message type is ignored, and the caller may leave the message type unspecified in the message buffer (unless it is needed by the receiving process).
+Unlike *rmr_send_msg,* this function attempts to send the message directly to a process at the other end of a wormhole which was created with *rmr_wh_open().* When sending message via wormholes, the normal RMR routing based on message type is ignored, and the caller may leave the message type unspecified in the message buffer (unless it is needed by the receiving process).

-The message buffer (msg) used to send is the same format as used for regular RMr send and reply to sender operations, thus any buffer allocated by these means, or calls to *rmr_rcv_msg()* can be passed to this function.
+The message buffer (msg) used to send is the same format as used for regular RMR send and reply to sender operations, thus any buffer allocated by these means, or calls to *rmr_rcv_msg()* can be passed to this function.

 Retries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The send operations in RMr will retry *soft* send failures
+The send operations in RMR will retry *soft* send failures
 until one of three conditions occurs: